puerto-22/puerto-22/README.md

 ### Hi there, I'm Jael 👋

 I'm interested in Web Develepment.
+I am an autodidact and I would like to solve my own questions.
+Firstly, I started to watch videos on YouTube Platform, and I'm still doing today.

+I'd like to have My Startup, for this reason I named it Puerto22 in this repo.
+I hope to

 <!--
 **puerto-22/puerto-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.